UnityHPC/ds4cg-job-analytics/README.md

 - Please avoid comitting code unless it is meant to be used by the rest of the team.
 - New code should first be comitted in a dedicated branch (```feature/newanalysis``` or ```bugfix/typo```), and later merged into ```main``` following a code review.
-- Shared datasets should usually be managed with a shared folder on Unity, not comitted to Git.
+- Shared datasets should usually be managed with a shared folder on Unity, not comited to Git.
 - Prefer comitting Python modules with plotting routines like ```gpu_metrics.py``` instead of Jupyter notebooks, when possible.

 ## Getting started on Unity